-The Letters and Sound Program
+The Letters and Sounds Program

 (UK Gov free phonics program)

-Letters and Sounds is a phonics resource published by the UK Department for Education and Skills in 2007, in response to the Rose Report.
+Letters and Sounds is a synthetic phonics resource published by the UK Department for Education and Skills in 2007, in response to the Rose Report.
 It was published under the 2005 to 2010 Labour government and has not been updated in the subsequent decade, and should therefore be regarded as a resource that could have been 'fit for purpose' at that time, bearing in mind what was being recommended.
 Download program

 Along with the release of this phonics teaching resource the government invited phonics program developers to add their programs using a self-assessment sheet.